Volunteer with turtles and help monitor rainforest wildlife in Malaysia

-Volunteer with Tigers, Elephants and sun bears on the borders of Taman Negara and then with Turtles on the Perhentian Islands.
+Volunteer with wildlife monitoring on the borders of Taman Negara and then with Turtles on the Perhentian Islands.

 Malaysia is blessed with a high biodiversity of wildlife above and below the surface.
-The most famous and charismatic animals in Malaysia being the Tiger above the surface and below it’s the Sea Turtle.
-Unfortunately both of these animals are under severe threat – did you know that only 250-340 Malayan Tigers are left in the wild! and that 2 out of 4 sea turtle species are effectively locally extinct in Malaysia (the Leatherback and the Olive Ridley Turtle).
-This is why you should join this programme and volunteer with Tigers and Turtles, helping both of these amazing creatures whilst visiting the two most popular destinations in Malaysia – Taman Negara and Perhentian Islands.
+The jungle is home to many amazing animals, such as tigers, elephants and bears.
+Unfortunately these animals are under severe threat – did you know that only 250-340 Malayan Tigers are left in the wild? and that 2 out of 4 sea turtle species are effectively locally extinct in Malaysia (the Leatherback and the Olive Ridley Turtle).
+This is why you should join this programme and help these amazing creatures whilst visiting the two most popular destinations in Malaysia – Taman Negara and Perhentian Islands.

 You will join the Fuze Ecoteer team on the border of Taman Negara with the aim to reduce human impacts in the wildlife corridor between the Taman Negara National Park and the main mountain range in West Malaysia (this is where poaching is at its most dense).
 The corridor is the last rainforest connection between Taman Negara and the main mountain range and is currently used by wild animals like a highway.
 Without the wildlife corridor connection the populations of Tigers, Elephants, Sun Bear’s and Leopards would be doomed.
 By jungle trekking in this area of lush tropical rainforest your presence will act as a deterrent to poachers whilst collecting vital data on animal tracks and signs.

-Please note – the rainforest is very dense, tigers are well camouflaged and with a keen sense of smell, so you have almost zero percent chance of seeing a tiger, however we know they are they watching us.
+Please note – the rainforest is very dense, tigers are well camouflaged and with a keen sense of smell, so you have almost zero percent chance of seeing a tiger, however we know they are there.

 As well as the jungle trekking during this week you will visit the local limestone caves with the SGI Outdoor Team and a local indigenous tribal village, the Batek, where you will learn about their lifestyle.
 The inclusion of the local people is vital to the conservation of these wildlife corridors as the local people are the eyes and ears of the forest.
 The programme tries to not only benefit the local tribe via the Batek Education Project but also financially.
 In June 2015 with the support of Ecoteer the batek tribe built their own bamboo hall to act as a school.
 You will join the Batek on foraging walks with the ladies and also camping overnight in the their home, the rainforest.